 - Limited space for larger pets

-- Minimal storage for extra supplies
+- Minimal storage for accessories

 How to Choose a Cat Carrier for Scared Cats